-The area to be repaired is lightly blasted using a small blasting nozzle so as not to damage the surrounding hot dip galvanized coating.
-Alternatively, the defective area shall be cleaned with abrasive paper (80 grit) or thoroughly cleaned preferably using a stainless steel brush.
+The area to be repaired is lightly blasted using a small blasting nozzle so as not to damage the surrounding hot-dip galvanized coating.
+Alternatively, the defective area shall be cleaned with abrasive paper (80 grit) or thoroughly cleaned, preferably using a stainless-steel brush.
 All dust and debris must be completely removed.
-In the event of moisture being present, all surfaces are to be thoroughly dried prior to the application of the repair material.
+In the event of moisture being present, all surfaces must be thoroughly dried before applying the repair material.

-A zinc rich epoxy or a suitable zinc rich paint, containing approximately 90% metallic zinc particles (by volume) in the dry film, should be applied to a thickness of 100 μ m.
+A zinc-rich epoxy or a suitable zinc-rich paint, containing approximately 80% metallic zinc particles (by volume) in the dry film, should be applied to a thickness of 100μm.